-In 1959, the French Fiddlers had a hit with an easy listening version of the Platters'"Only You" that featured a prominent beat; appropriately, it was credited to Franck Pourcel and His Rockin' Strings.
+In 1959, the French Fiddlers '"Only You" that featured a prominent beat; appropriately, it was credited to Franck Pourcel & His Rockin' Strings.
 It was a sound that became quite popular during the '60s, though frequently other musicians were more successful with it than Pourcel.
 Indeed, "Only You" was his only U.S. Top Ten hit.
 Nevertheless, he and the Fiddlers -- who recorded under a variety of names -- sold over 15 million records internationally by the early '70s.
 Pourcel continued to record easy listening albums and compose film scores throughout the '70s and into the '80s. ~ Stephen Thomas Erlewine, Rovi